How to Make a Roux

 Step 1: Make a white roux

 All roux starts with a white roux—cooking the roux just long enough to eliminate the taste of raw flour.
 In a small saucepan, melt the butter (or oil) over medium heat.
-Add the flour, salt and pepper and stir with a rubber spatula, mixing until they’re well combined and the mixture looks smooth.
+Add the flour, salt and pepper and stir until combined.
 Cook, stirring frequently, for 2 minutes, until the mixture is bubbly and foamy.
 At this point, it should look like a thick paste.

-Pro tip: Most roux recipes instruct you to use a whisk, but I like using a rubber spatula.
-It helps you get into the corners of the saucepan, making sure the mixture doesn’t collect and burn there.
+Editor’s Tip: Most roux recipes instruct you to use a whisk, but I like using a rubber spatula.
+It helps you get into the corners of the saucepan, making sure the mixture doesn’t collect there and burn.

-Step 2: Keep it going for a blonde roux
+Step 2: Keep it going for a blond roux

 To deepen the nutty flavor of your roux, continue cooking it for as long as 10 minutes, stirring frequently.
 This will weaken the thickening power of the flour, but it will turn an appealing caramel color and add a huge amount of flavor to any dish.